 As a beneficiary you won’t pay

-income or capital gains tax on life insurance pay out you receive from a policy.
+income tax or capital gains tax (CGT) on a pay out you receive from a life insurance policy.
 This is because your premiums are paid with after-tax money.

-However, if you invest the money and earn returns on it, the returns may be taxable.
+However, if you invest the money and earn returns on it, the returns - income and dividends - may be taxable.

 The benefit paid out of a life policy will, however, be included in the deceased’s estate, even if it is paid out directly to a beneficiary.
 Life benefits paid to a beneficiary are deemed to be part of the estate and will therefore increase the value of the estate.